gerold-penz/python-jsonrpc/README.rst

 Python 3.x
 ==========

 This library is only for **Python 2.x**.
 You can not use it with Python 3.x.
+But I am learning Python 3.x now.
+Maybe it could be for Python 3.x in the future.

 ============